wkurschl/clc3-angular/README.md

 - package.json

 Explanation:
 - Dockerfile.
-We build our own custom docker container which provides the necessary node.js environment.
+We build our own custom docker container which provides the necessary Node.js environment.
 - app.yaml.
-Instead of using the nodejs environment provided by Google, we use our own custom docker container.
+Instead of using the Node.js environment provided by Google, we use our own custom docker container.
 - package.json.
 Since we had dependencies issues when running the code, we moved the two lines "@angular/cli": "1.2.0" and "@angular/compiler-cli": "^4.4.7" from the section devDependencies to the section dependencies.